 |Boiler keeps switching itself off||Could be low water pressure, a problem with the thermostat or a lack of water flow due to a closed valve, air in the system or the pump not circulating the water in the system correctly||Yes|

-If your Ariston boiler has been heating your home for a long period of time, it might be worth considering a new one.
-A new boiler could be saving you up to £305* a year in a detached home.
+A new Ariston boiler could be saving you up to £300* a year in a detached home.
 Take a look at the table below to see how much you could be saving depending on your current boiler rating and property.